-At Boston College, we typically identify over 100 FACHEX eligible applicants annually for 2 or 3 new FACHEX awards, which are offered to the most academically competitive applicant(s) in that year's admissions pool.
+At Boston College, we typically identify over 100 FACHEX eligible applicants annually for a handful of new FACHEX awards, which are offered to the most academically competitive applicant(s) in that year's admissions pool.

 The specific procedures are detailed below.
 Please keep in mind that Boston College only considers incoming first-year applicants for new FACHEX awards.
 Transfer students and upperclassmen are not eligible.
 They should instead, contact the Boston College Office of Student Services to apply for Financial Aid.

 First-Year Applicants For Fall 2022 Admission At BC

 - Prospective first-year applicants who wish to be considered for FACHEX at Boston College, must apply by the Priority Scholarship Deadline of November 1st, and make sure to list their parent's employer as a participating Jesuit University in the Parent Employer field on the Common Application.
 Applicants may choose to have their application reviewed under the Early Decision I, Early Decision II, or Regular Decision considerations, so long as they have all of their admissions materials submitted by the Priority Scholarship Deadline of 11/1.
 There are NO exceptions to this policy, and failure to have complete admissions materials submitted by the Priority Scholarship Deadline of 11/1, will result in failure to be considered for a FACHEX award.
 (Please visit the Office of Undergraduate Admission page for complete information about applying to Boston College).